shermanloan/scejson-doc/doc/module-irregular.md

 the list of supported countries and their associated codes.

-Specifying the `Country` will also set the default value for the `APR.Method` field appropriately for the country specified.
+Specifying the `Country` will also set the default value for the `APR.Method` and `Format.CurrencyDecimals` fields, as appropriate for the country specified.

 ### 🟦 Fees